cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

         description: the value to touch the instance with
 {{< /gsHighlight >}}

-Next, let's write the `touch.py` script.
-Notice that this script ends with a `.py` extension so it will get evaluated as python code.
+You could then write a `touch.py` script.
+Note that this script ends with a `.py` extension, so it will be evaluated as Python code.

 `scripts/touch.py`
 {{< gsHighlight  python  >}}